 The hind wings are brown, towards the inner corner there is an indistinct, lighter line, on the outer edge there is a fine yellow line, the fringes are brown at the roots, then yellow with a thick, dark dividing line.

 The underside is brown, on the front edge of the forewings are only indistinct markings.
 On the hind wings the line towards the interior corner is double and clear."

-Santa Monica and Los Angeles, CA - BugGuide/iNaturalist.
+Los Angeles and adjacent counties, CA - BugGuide/iNaturalist.